Open Poker Rooms in Deadwood, South Dakota

 Saloon No. 10 poker room

 Saloon No. 10 has a two-table poker room.
-It is open Tuesday through Thursday from 2pm to 2am, Friday and Saturday from 10am to 4am, and Sunday from 6pm until 2am.
+It is open Tuesday through Thursday from 2pm to 2am, Friday and Saturday from 10am to 2am, and Sunday from 6pm until 2am.
 The Saloon No. 10 poker room is dark on Mondays.

 The main game is 2-10 spread limit Texas Hold’em.
 Higher limit games or a $20 big river are available if there are enough players.

-There are two special game days.
-On Tuesdays, there is a 2-10 spread limit Seven Card Stud Hi/Lo game.
 On Thursdays, there is a mixed game with variants of 2-10 Texas Hold’em, Omaha, Seven Card Stud, Super 8 (three-card Hold’em), and pineapple.
 The player with the button chooses the game.
 One $2 blind is posted by the player to the left of the button, regardless of the game.
 The dealer may choose to play a game high-only, low-only, or hi/lo split.

 Closed poker rooms in South Dakota